ionic-team/stencil-site/src/docs/guides/module-bundling.md

 Since `commonjs` libraries are still common today, Stencil comes with [`rollup-plugin-commonjs`](https://github.com/rollup/rollup-plugin-commonjs) already installed and configured.

-At compiler-time, the `rollup-plugin-commonjs` plugin does a best-effort to **transform commonjs into ESM**, but this is not always a easy task.
-Commonjs is dynamic by nature, while ESM is static by design.
+At compiler-time, the `rollup-plugin-commonjs` plugin does a best-effort to **transform commonjs into ESM**, but this is not always an easy task. `Commonjs` is dynamic by nature, while ESM is static by design.

-Stencil's config exposes a `commonjs` property that is passed down to the rollup commonjs plugin, you can use this setting to work around certain bundling issues.
+Stencil's config exposes a `commonjs` property that is passed down to the rollup `commonjs` plugin, you can use this setting to work around certain bundling issues.

 ### NamedModules: X is not exported by X